miteshmsharma/100-days-of-code/log.md

 Use Media Queries to Create Responsive Layouts
 Create Grids within Grids

 **Thoughts:** What a day to code CSS Gridbox Challenge of Responsive Web Design Certification.
 I am awestruck by the simplicity which CSS provides with all the display:grid related tags. auto and repeat is my favorite here-on.
 I wonder how it work under the hood.
 Anybody knowing this?

 **Tomorrows topic:** finish the projects...

 **Link to work:** [WIP])
+### Day 12: Sept 16, 2019

+**Today's Progress**: Completed the first project test of Tribute Page - Responsive Web Design Certification.

+**Thoughts:** Started off with learning about Open redirect vulnerability prevention in OWASP.
+The topic was too complex for me to understand.
+However tomorrow is another day and I intend to understand this topic by going over the Egor Homakov's blog.
+Also completed the Tribute page of FCC curiculum.

+**Tomorrows topic:** finish the projects...

+**Link to work:** [WIP])